dmotte/misc/scripts/shellmind/README.md

 cat << 'EOF' >> ~/.shellmind/message.txt
 Kind reminder to keep your system up-to-date!
 Please do the following:
-- Run "sudo apt update && sudo apt upgrade"
+- Run "sudo apt update && sudo apt upgrade" (or do the equivalent via the system UI)
 - Run "touch ~/.shellmind/main.sh" (to reschedule this reminder) EOF